 The dramatic play center is always one of the favorite centers in any early childhood classroom!
 The amount of learning that goes on in the dramatic play center is amazing.
 Everything from oral language skills, writing, math, and literacy are supported in this essential center.

 Below I have listed some of my favorite props to help you set up a fun and engaging dramatic play center in your classroom.

-How to Set Up a Dramatic Play Center
+How to Set Up the Dramatic Play Center

 You never know when you might need to add something to your grocery list or write down a friend’s phone number in the dramatic play center.
 Put some mini clipboards and pencils in your dramatic play center with blank paper to encourage your kids to write for a purpose.

 Nothing encourages the development of oral language more than talking on the phone.
 You can never have enough phones in your dramatic play center.
 If you use old cell phones, be sure to take out the battery first.

 Do you have old wallets sitting around that you no longer use?
 Kids love playing with wallets.
 You can put your old wallets in the dramatic play center and your kids have a blast!
 You can also find wallets at garage sales or thrift stores or make your own with duct tape.

 If you have wallets you have to have purses too.
 You can use your own old purses or pick up a few at a garage sale or thrift store.
 Purses and wallets lend authenticity to children’s play experiences.
 Oh, and don’t forget the keys!